npalex/Lid-driven-cavity-FENE-P/README.md

 ![Fene-P_vary_L2](https://github.com/user-attachments/assets/fc54c1de-52ff-4131-95e5-bf193920e8a6)

-These KE and PE transienst above indicate that the simulation reached steady-state for $L^2 = 5$ and $25$.
+These KE and PE transients above indicate that the simulation reached steady-state for $L^2 = 5$ and $25$.

 Note, a mesh convergence study was not performed, so the results above are only qualitative at best with unknown error.